100 Films to Watch Before the Collapse

 - Kubrick, Stanley.
 The Shining.

 Kubrick is, as Jack Nicholson said, and as everyone acknowledges, the man.
 There is no doubt that his films are immortal masterpieces.
-I still say that it’s a symptom of the inordinate prestige that photography — and, therefore directors — have in the world that he is worshipped above, say, Mike Leigh, because some of his films are a bit boring, but the thing about them is that everything in them is kind of astonishing.
-The acting, the script, the music, the photography, the lot.
-My favourites are the hilarious Dr Strangelove, the impossibly beautiful Barry Lyndon and the nicely insane Clockwork Orange.
+I still say that it’s a symptom of the inordinate prestige that photography — and, therefore directors — have in the world that he is worshipped above, say, Mike Leigh, because some of his films are a bit boring, and they’re all a bit cold.
+What makes them the greatest is that everything in them is kind of astonishing.
+The acting, the script, the music, the photography, the carpets, the fingernails, the lot.
+My favourites are the hilarious Dr Strangelove, the impossibly beautiful Barry Lyndon and the righteously insane Clockwork Orange.

 - Kurosawa, Akira.
 Red Beard.